AmirhosseinOlyaei/logseq/pages/Project - f23c1-google-converter.md

 - **f23c1-google-converter**
 - Algorithms:
 	- Design a set of instructions to solve a problem
-		- 1. Get data from the user
+		- >1.
+Get data from the user
 		  2. When I get the data, to convert to F
 		  3. [?]
 What data from the user
 		  4. [?]
 What sort of formula?
 		  5. Show the user the result

-		  1. Get data from the user
+			- >1.
+Get data from the user
-		  2.
+				- Data type
+					-
 			-
 	- 2
 -